 - This installation guide you're reading.
-It intends to tie together the other resources and also provide some extra information where it seems to be lacking - For the images themselves you need to go to the NEX website (https://ediel.org/nordic-ecpedx-group-nex/market-actor-onboarding/) and follow the instructions. - The standard ECP Download package contains examples of setup - Ecp-docker-test-env.zip (a "bare-bone" setup see chapter 7.1.1) - Ecp-endpoint-kubernetes.zip (useful for "cloud" setup see chapter 7.1.2) - The ECP Installation Guide chapter 14.
-That chapter is a general guide to Docker and a (little bit too high-level) description on how to setup an entire ECP-network with Broker and Component Directory.
+It intends to tie together the other resources and also provide some extra information where it seems to be lacking - For the images themselves, please see chapter 4.1. - The standard ECP Download package contains examples of setup - Ecp-docker-test-env.zip (a "bare-bone" setup see chapter 7.1.1) - Ecp-endpoint-kubernetes.zip (useful for "cloud" setup see chapter 7.1.2) - The ECP Installation Guide chapter 15.

 Warning 1: If you do not use local disks (typical in cloud setup), you may run into problem with hangup/freeze in some of the lower layer network stack.
-To avoid problems as much as possible make sure to have fast disks and rather close to the host running the container.
+To avoid problems as much as possible, do make sure to have fast disks rather close to the host running the container.

-Warning 2: You may believe that using containers as runtime makes ECP scalable, but that is only true if you setup a so-called High Availability (HA) configuration of ECP and is not covered in this document because NEX has low confidence that HA solves more problems than it creates.
+Warning 2: You may believe that using containers as runtime makes ECP scalable, but that is only true if you setup a so-called High Availability (HA) configuration of ECP and this is not covered in this document because NEX has low confidence that HA solves more problems than it creates.
 Thus, the best reason for going with containers is that your entire environment is container-based.

 This chapter is not focused on the whole configuration of ECP, but rather on the specific parts related to Docker.
-Therefore, in order to configure ECP, please read the relevant section for Linux (see chapter 6).
+Therefore, in order to configure ECP, please read the relevant section for Linux (see chapter 8).